-Al Masaood Automobiles Renault Expands Its Model Lineup with The New Renault Arkana
+Al Masaood Automobiles Renault Expands Its Model Lineup With The New Renault Arkana

-(MENAFN- mslgroup) Al Masaood Automobiles, the authorised distributor of Renault in Abu Dhabi, Al Ain, and the Western Region, has announced the arrival of the highly anticipated New Renault Arkana at its showrooms.
-The innovative and elegant model present a welcome addition to Renault’s exciting line up in the capital.
+(MENAFN- Dubai PR Network) Abu Dhabi, 26 September 2024: Al Masaood Automobiles, the authorised distributor of Renault in Abu Dhabi, Al Ain, and the Western Region, has announced the arrival of the highly anticipated New Renault Arkana at its showrooms.
+The innovative and elegant model present a welcome addition to Renault's exciting line up in the capital.

 The Arkana is available in three distinct trims: Evolution, Techno, and the top-of-the-range Esprit Alpine.
 Each trim level offers customization options such as Black, Satin Chrome, or Dark Chrome accents, enhancing the vehicle's premium appeal.
 The Techno trim level begins with the Renault EASY LINK infotainment system, complete with navigation and wireless connectivity for both Android Auto and Apple CarPlay.
 A new 7-inch digital dashboard screen is also standard, improving the display of critical vehicle information.